Etrama0/web-scanner/README.md

 3. Make your changes
 4. Submit a pull request

+## Acknowledgments

+This project was developed with the assistance of AI tools:
+- Claude AI (Anthropic) - Helped with code development, debugging, and documentation
+- GitHub Copilot - Assisted with code suggestions and completion

+Human developers performed the final implementation, testing, and validation to ensure security and reliability.

+Note: While AI tools were used to accelerate development, all security testing features have been manually verified and tested.

 ## License

-MIT License - See LICENSE file for details.
+MIT License - See the LICENSE file for details.

 ## Disclaimer